 Where are Armadillo Trailers built and sold?

 Armadillo Trailers are proudly Canadian made.
-They are custom built to order and are sold factory-direct from our location in Enderby, BC Canada.
+They are custom built to order and are sold factory-direct from our location in Armstrong, BC Canada.
 We currently do not sell through any dealerships.

 Where can I view an Armadillo Trailer?

 Please contact us to check COVID restrictions.
 Generally, you can set up an appointment with us to view our trailers at our location in Armstrong, BC.
 Our hours of operation are Monday – Friday 9AM to 5PM excluding holidays.